Redtech0inc/TDGameLib/README.md

 ### Variables
 <p>
-in this chapter i will tell you about general and object variables and how to get them!
+in this "chapter" i will tell you about general and object variables and how to get them!
 </p>

 #### General Variables